Mvkweb/render/README.md

   if (Buffer.isBuffer(data)) {
     // It's an image!
     console.log('Received image data! 🖼️');
-    // You can save it to a file, for example: const fileName = `image_${Date.now()}.jpg`;
+    const fileName = `image_${Date.now()}.jpg`;
     fs.writeFileSync(fileName, data);
     console.log(`Saved image as ${fileName}`);